oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Resources/doc/reference/behat-tests.md

 3. ```class``` namespace for element class.
 It must be extended from ```Oro\Bundle\TestFrameworkBundle\Behat\Element\Element```
 4. ```options``` it's an array of extra options that will be set in options property of Element class

-#### Feature isolations
+#### Feature isolation

-Every feature has interact with application, can perform CRUD operation and thereby modify database data.
+Every feature can interact with application, perform CRUD operation and thereby the database can be modified.
-Before start test execution, dump of current state of database will be proceed.
-After every feature, database will restore from dump.
+So, it is why features are isolated each other.
+The isolation is reached by dumping the database before execution of tests and restoring the database after execution of any feature.

 ### Configuration

-Base configuration is holded by [behat.yml.dist](../../config/behat.yml.dist).
+Base configuration is located in [behat.yml.dist](../../config/behat.yml.dist).
 Use it by parameter ```-c``` for use your custom config:

 ```bash